Verial1/SocialNetworkAnalysisBot/README.md

 Initial tests of the code will be perfomed on users' messages who have explicitly given consent.

+## Security

+This project uses Docker to maximise isolation of the code and database.
+Login methods will be implemented to ensure highest security, avoiding unauthorized access to data.

 ## How to Run (Development)

 Still to define